jayrave/moshi-pristine-models/README.md

 ```

 This raises some questions:
- - What if the models are written in `Java`
+ - What if the models are written in `Java`?
  - What if the models have private properties?

-Well, there is a way to handle those situtations too.
+Well, there is a way to handle those situations too (considering there are public getters & and a public constructor).
 Let us consider that the same `User` model we saw above is now written in `Java`.
 The mapping is a little bit more involved, but nevertheless possible
 ```java
 class User {
     private final String name;